 We radically changed the focus of the new website to cater to important external audiences, including prospective students and their parents, business partners, research founding bodies and alumni.

 Internal audiences would be communicated to and accommodated through other platforms at the University.

-A thorough content audit by the in-house project team identified duplicated content, complex navigation structures and extremely outdated pages.
-Whilst some content was repurposed from the old website, it was all reedited and published bilingually in English and Simplified Chinese.
+A thorough content audit identified duplicated content, complex navigation structures and outdated pages.
+Whilst some content was repurposed from the old website, it was all reedited, optimised for search, and published bilingually in English and Simplified Chinese.